AureumChaos/LEAP/docs/source/ops.rst

 #. accumulate as many offspring as there are parents

 Adding crossover means that now **two** parents are selected instead of one.
-However, note that the tournament selection operator wasn't changed.
+However, note that the tournament_selection selection operator wasn't changed.
 It automatically selects two parents instead of one, as necessary.

 Let's take a closer look at `uniform_crossover()` (this is a simplified version;